lbrn/lbrn-jekyll/events/annual-meeting/event.markdown

 If for any reason that you need to cancel your registration or if you have any questions, please contact Ms. Alexis White, [alexisw@lsu.edu](mailto:alexisw@lsu.edu).

 Hotel Reservation is indicated with your online event registration.
 Any changes, please let Alexis White, LBRN Administrator know immediately.
-Do not book your hotel through Hilton.
 Please register for the conference and select if you require a room.

 <p class="text-error">
-	Deadline for registration: TBD</p>
+	Deadline for registration: January 5, 2018</p>

-*Note: after the deadline you will not be able to receive the discounted hotel group rate.*
+*Note: after the deadline you may not be able to receive the discounted hotel group rate.*

 ---
-Note: registration button not yet 'active' while survey being updated (updated: Oct 26, 2017).
-"Soon!"

 <a href="https://redcap.lbrn.lsu.edu/surveys/?s=PL3CXYJEDR" class="btn btn-info btn-large">Continue to Event Registration Form</a>